YangletLiu/CSCI4961_labs_projects/README.md

-# CSCI4961 Labs and Projects, at Introduction to Quantum Computing
+# Labs and Projects of CSCI4961 Introduction to Quantum Computing

 1. File structure
 ```